 Was Dracula based on a real person?

 One of the greatest characters in all of horror fiction is Count Dracula.
-The character is very well-known around the globe and has appeared in countless books, movies, and even video games.
+The character is very well-known worldwide and has appeared in countless books, movies, and even video games.
 Dracula first appeared in an epistolary novel, written by the Irish author Brahm Stoker in the late nineteenth century.
-The success of the novel and subsequent adaptations ensured that Count Dracula has stayed in the popular imagination ever since.
+The novel's success and subsequent adaptations ensured that Count Dracula has stayed in the popular imagination ever since.

 There has been much speculation as to whether or not the fictional character was based on a real-life historical figure.
 This article examines those historical figures which may have inspired the Irishman to create his immortal Count Dracula.
-It also discusses the possibility that the development of the character was inspired by Irish mythological figures.
+It also discusses the possibility that Irish mythological figures inspired the development of the character.

 Vampires in European folklore

-In many folktales vampires not only killed the innocent, but they turned them into blood-suckers.
+In many folktales, vampires not only killed the innocent, but they turned them into blood-suckers.
 There is plenty of archaeological evidence that shows that people from all over Europe took preventative measures to ensure that the dead did not return to haunt the living as vampires, such as driving stakes into the heart of a corpse or placing stones in their mouths.
-Many historians believe that the folk beliefs of vampires arose because of misunderstandings or ignorance of what happened to the body after death.
+Many historians believe that vampires' folk beliefs arose because of misunderstandings or ignorance of what happened to the body after death.

-Count Dracula we are told was a prominent figure in his times.
+Count Dracula, we are told, was a prominent figure in his times.
 He was a leader of his people and was also a great knight.
-The Count was very brave in defense of his homeland against the Ottoman Turks, who regularly attacked his people.
-In Stoker’s novel, Dracula was a great warrior and knight who fearlessly fought the Muslim Turks and helped to maintain the freedom of his native land and people.
+The Count was very brave in defending his homeland against the Ottoman Turks, who regularly attacked his people.
+In Stoker’s novel, Dracula was a great warrior and knight who fearlessly fought the Muslim Turks and helped maintain his native land and people's freedom.
 The character is shown to be possessed of great intellect and a ferocious curiosity.
 There was no science or art that he did not study.
-However, like Faust, he grew dissatisfied with science and reason and began to study the dark arts and in particular alchemy and black magic.
+However, like Faust, he grew dissatisfied with science and reason and began to study the dark arts and, in particular, alchemy and black magic.
 Stoker has his character studying magic and alchemy in an academy in the Carpathian Mountains in his native Transylvania.

-Although this Dracula is a very respected figure who falls in love and marries.
-When his wife commits suicide because of a false report of his death, he is distraught.
+Although this Dracula is a very respected figure, who falls in love and marries when his wife commits suicide because of a false report of his death, he is distraught.
 The local Orthodox priests refuse to bury his wife, because suicide is a mortal sin, and told him that she would never see Heaven.
 The Count is outraged and renounces his Christianity and turns to the dark side.
 In his anger, he commits various acts of sacrilege.
-When he wounds some religious figures’, he drinks their blood and at this point, he becomes a vampire.
+When he wounds some religious figures’, he drinks their blood, and he becomes a vampire at this point.

-Moreover, he is described as the leaders of the undead and those who drank the blood of the living.
-Stoker portrays Dracula to be hundreds of years old, but he appears to be young because the blood of his many victims allowed him to stay young.
+Moreover, he is described as the undead leaders and those who drank the blood of the living.
+Stoker portrays Dracula to be hundreds of years old, but he appears to be young because his many victims' blood allowed him to stay young.
 In the Irishman’s novel, the character is shown traveling to England as part of his attempt to dominate the world.
 He is thwarted and later killed.
 Later writers and filmmakers added many of the characteristics of the Count.
-However, every representation of Dracula has been decisively influenced by the Stoker’s interpretation of the character.
+However, every representation of Dracula has been decisively influenced by Stoker’s interpretation of the character.

 Vlad the Impaler

 In Stoker’s work, the Count is speculated to be the voivode (prince) of Transylvania.
-This would seem to indicate that the Count was the revenant of the ghost of an infamous Romanian hero and monarch.
-This was Vlad Tepes in Romania or as he is known in English, Vlad the Impaler.
-He was the son of the prince of Wallachia, which is now in modern Romania and some of which encompassed the Transylvania.
-Vlad was the second son of the Prince of Wallachia and he was sent as a hostage to the court of the Ottoman Sultan.
-He came under pressure to convert to Islam, but he refused but he also served with distinction in the elite corps known as the Janissaries.
+This would indicate that the Count was the revenant of the ghost of an infamous Romanian hero and monarch.
+This was Vlad Tepes in Romania or, as he is known in English, Vlad the Impaler.
+He was the son of Wallachia's prince, which is now in modern Romania and some of which encompassed the Transylvania.
+Vlad was the second son of the Prince of Wallachia, and he was sent as a hostage to the court of the Ottoman Sultan.
+He came under pressure to convert to Islam, but he refused, but he also distinguished the elite corps known as the Janissaries.

-In 1447, the famous Hungarian war leader John Hunyadi invaded Walachia and killed Vlad’s father and brother and occupied the area.
-Vlad with Ottoman support entered Wallachia and tried to defeat the Hungarians who had made his cousin a puppet ruler.
-He was unable to oust the usurper and he was forced to become a wandering exile.
-In 1456, the Hungarians abandoned their protégé and they gave Vlad support, and this allowed him to become the ruler of Wallachia.
-Vlad was opposed by many including German settlers.
-He dealt with then ruthlessly and he impaled the rebels, and this led to him being called Vlad the Impaler.
+In 1447, the famous Hungarian war leader John Hunyadi invaded Walachia, killed Vlad’s father and brother, and occupied the area.
+Vlad, with Ottoman support, entered Wallachia and tried to defeat the Hungarians who had made his cousin a puppet ruler.
+He was unable to oust the usurper, and he was forced to become a wandering exile.
+In 1456, the Hungarians abandoned their protégé, and they gave Vlad support, which allowed him to become the ruler of Wallachia.
+Vlad was opposed by many, including German settlers.
+He dealt with them ruthlessly, and he impaled the rebels, which led to him being called Vlad the Impaler.
 Later he murdered any poor person or beggar in his realms, believing they were social parasites.
 He attacked the Ottoman Empire and massacred tens of thousands of people, impaling many Christians.
 The prince fought several battles with the Turks and at the night-battle of Tagoviste, nearly captured the Sultan and killed almost twenty-thousand Turks.

-The Wallachians at this stage were more afraid of their own ruler than the Ottomans and they began to desert him, and he was later forced from power and imprisoned by the Hungarians.
+At this stage, the Wallachians were more afraid of their own ruler than the Ottomans and began to desert him, and he was later forced from power and imprisoned by the Hungarians.
 Later he attempted to regain his crown but was killed in battle in 1477.
-As we can see there are similarities between Vlad the Impaler and the fictional Count Dracula, they both fought the Turks, for example.
-However, the Count was once a tolerant and beneficent ruler and person and that was not the case with Vlad the Impaler.
-Then there is the issue of impaling, the Count was never shown to have impaled anyone while Vlad Tepes had many thousands impaled.
+As we can see, there are similarities between Vlad the Impaler and the fictional Count Dracula.
+They both fought the Turks, for example.
+However, the Count was once a tolerant and beneficent ruler and person, which was not the case with Vlad the Impaler.
+Then there is the issue of impaling.
+The Count was never shown to have impaled anyone, while Vlad Tepes had many thousands impaled.
 However, the Count’s name is derived from the cognomen of the terrifying ruler of Wallachia.
-His father's name was Vlad Dracul or Vlad the Dragon, this cognomen was adopted by him after he became a member of the chivalrous Order of the Dragon.
-This name became the surname of Vlad’s family and indeed it became the dynastic name of the princely rulers of Wallachia.
-It appears that Stoker adapted the surname of Dracul and transformed it into Dracula.
+His father's name was Vlad Dracul or Vlad the Dragon, he adopted this cognomen after he became a member of the chivalrous Order of the Dragon.
+This name became the surname of Vlad’s family, and indeed it became the dynastic name of the princely rulers of Wallachia.
+It appears that Stoker adopted the surname of Dracul and transformed it into Dracula.

 In Celtic mythology, he is portrayed in ways that are very similar to the stereotypical vampire.
 The supposed grave of Abhartach can be visited in Northern Ireland.
-There are many other tales of vampires in Ireland such as the abbess who drank the blood of her nuns.
+There are many other tales of vampires in Ireland, such as the abbess who drank her nuns' blood.
 Then there is the fabled Sidhe, a race of blood-sucking fairies who lived in a magical fortress in the mountains.
-It seems very likely that Stoker who was very interested in folklore was conversant with the tradition of blood-sucking revenants and ghosts in the Irish countryside.
+It seems very likely that Stoker, who was very interested in folklore, was conversant with the tradition of blood-sucking revenants and ghosts in the Irish countryside.

 Count Dracula is one of the best-known figures in the horror genre.
-With regard to the figure who inspired the vampire, it was evidently not Elizabeth Báthory.
-While the creator of the Count was clearly familiar with Irish blood sucking revenants and fairies they do not appear to have inspired him to create Dracula.
+About the figure who inspired the vampire, it was evidently not Elizabeth Báthory.
+While the Count's creator was clearly familiar with Irish blood-sucking revenants and fairies, they do not appear to have inspired him to create Dracula.
 It is clear that Vlad the Impaler was the one historical figure who inspired the character of Dracula.
 This is seen in his nationality and the fact that he fought against the Turks like the fictional character.
-More significantly it can be seen in the name of the Count, which was clearly based on Vlad’s surname Dracul.
-While it is highly likely that the Irish horror writer based his character on Vlad the Impaler, in many ways the vampire is the creation of his imagination.
+More significantly, it can be seen in the name of the Count, which was clearly based on Vlad’s surname Dracul.
+While it is highly likely that the Irish horror writer based his character on Vlad the Impaler, the vampire is the creation of his imagination in many ways.
 Many of the traits of the Count are entirely fictional.